wenkokke/NLQ/data/README.md

 ~~~

 In the examples above, `[bwd| ... |]` is a template Haskell script,
 but it doesn't do a whole lot.
+It

-  1. It parses the string as a right associative tree of pairs, so
+  1. parses the string as a right associative tree of pairs, so
      that "john likes mary" becomes `(john , (likes , mary))`, but "(a
      man) ran" becomes `((a , man) , ran)`;
-  2. it interprets `<...>` as scope islands; and
+  2. interprets `<...>` as scope islands; and
-  3. it generates an application of the function `parseBwd S`,
+  3. generates an application of the function `parseBwd S`,
      with the tree as the argument.

 The rest of the parsing and interpretation is then done in Haskell.